 Take the Spencer Glacier Whistle Stop Train in Alaska

 Updated March 2020, Visit Spencer Glacier on the Whistle Stop Train was originally written in June 2017

-You probably ended up here because you were looking to visit Spencer Glacier, but the tours to Spencer Glacier are, let’s face it, ludicrously expensive.
-There’s good news for you!
-You can do it yourself.
-Simply take the Spencer Glacier Whistle Stop train and take a short and easy hike right to Spencer Glacier.
+You probably ended up here because you were looking to visit Spencer Glacier, but the tours to Spencer Glacier are, let’s face it, pretty expensive.

+Not to worry, there’s good news for you- You can do it yourself by simply taking the Spencer Glacier Whistle Stop train and a short, easy hike right to Spencer Glacier.
 You can visit Spencer Glacier as a day trip or plan to camp overnight.
 I’ll give you all the details in this post.

 The train ride is 16 miles from Portage Stop 2 to Spencer Glacier Whistle Stop.
 It takes about 20 minutes to go between the two.
 So to give you an idea of cost: you’re paying $2.50 per mile per person for this ticket.

 The easiest way to book tickets is through the Alaska Railroad website.

 Train costs are as follows:

 Portage Stop 2 To Spencer Whistle Stop (Return):

 - Adult (12yrs+): $80, US military will receive 20% off